dimlaw7/Go-Task-Manager/README.md

 # Go Task Manager App
-Hi there! 👋

-This repo is a Task Management app.
-On this app user can manage and schedule their taks.
-I hope you like it and give me feedback if you wish.
+This repo contains files for a user friendly and interactive CRUD web application I developed for Personal Task Management.
+On this app user can manage and schedule their tasks.
+It also has feature to sort complete and incomplete tasks.

 DEMO
 ==========